BASICS

 In India it is often added after brewing and NOT stirred in.
 This gives a sweet finish which is like a little dessert , and personally, I find the character of the sweetener comes out matching the character of the chai in a better way.

 Chai loves sweeteners, it is true.
-Especially in oat milk
+Especially in plant milks.

-Adding coconut sugar or evaporated cane juice or jaggery to chai is one of those food things you just need to accept as intriguing and maillardesqe.
+Adding coconut sugar, evaporated cane juice or jaggery coconut sugar to chai is one of those food things you just need to accept as intriguing and maillard-esqe.

-We (sometimes ) do a SWEETENED CHAI concentrate because, apparently, these days people need that sort of thing.
+We do a SWEETENED CHAI concentrate because, apparently, these days people need that sort of thing.

 GARNISH – also a thing in cafes, is killing the balance with a fistful of cinnamon sprinkled on top.
-No sprinkles ! … at least to start.
+No sprinkles! … at least to start.
+We already put the cinnamon in there ;).

-Then if you insist, try any spice you like on top – just ¼ to ½ a pinch tho.
-Pepper works ...
+Then if you insist, try any spice you like on top – just ¼ of a pinch tho.
+Pepper works ... !

 TURMERIC CHAI LATTE: